What Is Glutathione?

 In a very small study published in 2018 in the European Journal of Clinical Nutrition, researchers wrote that increases of GSH levels in 12 adults who were provided glutathione supplements over a period of one, two and four weeks experienced reductions in oxidative stress and enhancements in immune function.

 While many experts say more research is needed to determine the efficacy of glutathione supplements, Teitelbaum says such supplements, particularly slow-release capsules, can be effective.
-Many glutathione capsules that aren’t slow-release are digested before they can be absorbed, losing much of their potency, he says.
-There is some evidence that glutathione will be broken down by enzymes in the stomach, and thus will not be absorbed as glutathione.
+Many glutathione capsules that aren’t slow-release are digested before they can be absorbed, losing much of their potency.
+There’s also some evidence that glutathione will be broken down by enzymes in the stomach, and thus will not be absorbed as glutathione.

 It’s important to keep in mind that supplements are not regulated like drugs and other medications.
-Instead, they’re regulated by the Food and Drug Administration as food, not drugs.
+Instead, they’re regulated by the Food and Drug Administration as food.

-In fact, it’s important to beware of misleading claims by some firms that market such products.
+In fact, it’s important to be aware of misleading claims by some firms that market such products.
 For instance, in 2019 the FDA sent 12 warning letters and five advisory letters to companies for misleading claims about roughly 60 products, many of them supplement companies.
+One of these letters was sent to a company claiming that its glutathione supplements were the key to preventing heart disease and dementia and necessary for treating Alzheimer’s disease and other conditions.

 Getting Glutathione From Food

-While many experts believe more research needs to be conducted to determine whether glutathione supplements are effective, you can consume a number of foods that are rich in glutathione, Jones says.
+While many experts believe more research needs to be conducted to determine whether glutathione supplements are effective, you can consume a number of foods that are rich in glutathione.

 These foods include: